Is Tofu Vegan?

 Regular

 This type of tofu is still soft, but a bit more compact than silken tofu.
-Regular tofu is often used in vegan soups and stews as it is good at soaking up flavors but you can also use this type to make tofu scrambles or for a vegan egg salad.
+Regular tofu is often used in vegan soups and stews because it absorbs flavors well, but you can also use it to make tofu scrambles or a vegan egg salad.

 Firm or Extra-Firm tofu